gheenie/py-intro-tasks/part-1/syntax/instructions.md

-You developer friend has been working on their python skills.
+Your developer friend has been learning Python.
 However, coming from another language can lead to some pesky syntax errors.

-Work throught the following python files.
+Work through the python files.
 Uncomment the code and correct the errors to ensure the python runs as expected.
+You can use the [Python documentation](https://docs.python.org/3/) to help you.